mjl1999/EventMe/README.md

 ## Conclusion

 Event-Me is a comprehensive platform that streamlines the process of event management for both users and staff members.
-With its modern tech stack, responsive design, and intuitive features, it addresses the needs of community members and organizers alike.
+With its modern tech stack, responsive design, and intuitive features, it addresses the needs of community members and organizers alike!